 Your departmentally assigned undergraduate academic advisor is your most important source of guidance for your journey through civil engineering.
 Your advisor is your primary source of information with regard to the curriculum.
 Your advisor will aid you in your selection of non-technical, and technical electives, as well as provide general advice about careers and graduate school in civil engineering.
-Also, your advisor is the only person who may initiate waivers (waivers must be approved by the advisor as well as the Department and/or the Engineering School as appropriate) for example, a course replacement due to the availability of a required course, etc..
+Also, your advisor is the only person who may initiate waivers (waivers must be approved by the advisor as well as the department and/or the Whiting School of Engineering as appropriate) for example, a course replacement due to the availability of a required course, etc..

 Prior to, and as a condition for, enrollment in classes each semester you will meet with your academic advisor.
 Your progress towards degree will be reviewed using the Degree Checkout Form provided below.
 This form provides all key information regarding the civil engineering degree and should be studied closely by students.
 Prior to meeting with your advisor you should develop, using the Degree Checkout Form as a guide, a preliminary plan of classes.
 This plan will be reviewed and modified during your meeting with your advisor.
 After this meeting your advisor will record that the meeting was conducted, and then “release your hold” on SIS so that you may complete your online registration.
-Students should be aware that no faculty member in the Department of Civil Engineering may release a hold on SIS unless they have had a face-to-face discussion with the student regarding course planning and their progress towards degree as represented in the Degree Checkout Form.
+Students should be aware that no faculty member in the department may release a hold on SIS unless they have had a face-to-face discussion with the student regarding course planning and their progress towards degree as represented in the Degree Checkout Form.